Foot Locker Inc. [FL] stock Reiterated by Telsey Advisory Group analyst, price target now $22

 FL Stock Performance Analysis:

-Foot Locker Inc. [FL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.73.
-With this latest performance, FL shares dropped by -27.20% in over the last four-week period, additionally sinking by -56.76% over the last 6 months – not to mention a drop of -48.58% in the past year of trading.
+Foot Locker Inc. [FL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -10.87.
+With this latest performance, FL shares dropped by -30.17% in over the last four-week period, additionally sinking by -58.70% over the last 6 months – not to mention a drop of -52.26% in the past year of trading.

 Insight into Foot Locker Inc. Fundamentals: